 As a whole, this paper of Lieut.
-Wagner's will commend: fact. itself not only to the soldier, but to the people themselves; The first question for us is, What are the chemical possi- | foot.
-There are three equal openings with independent wielded by the people themselves, who are sovereign.
+Wagner's will commend : fact. itself not only to the soldier, but to the people themselves; The first question for us is, What are the chemical possi- foot.
+There are three equal openings with independent for, while providing for a powerful military organization, bilities involved?
+We are to take the case only of water shutters, the first extending to the horizon, the second beby far the greater portion of the power is arranged to be which is supposed to be sufficiently pure for drinking, thus youd the zenith, and the third so far that its center is opwielded by the people themselves, who are sovereign.

+....
 SHAFTS AND BELTS.